 With practice, this level will support me in becoming grounded and expand my capacity to predict, which I can hone to reach the next level: shared understanding.

-Here, I can access a shared experience within a context.
+Here, I can access a shared experience within shared contexts, norms, or values.

-Last week, I left two notebooks at Starbucks, where I visit to develop ideas and edit, and I nearly panicked.
-Those notes are priceless to me; in them, I write ideas for future blogs, curricula, and half-baked thoughts, which I reflect on often.
+Last week, I left two notebooks at Starbucks, where I visit to develop ideas and edit.
+I nearly panicked.
+Those notes are priceless to me.
+In them, I write ideas for future blogs, curricula, and half-baked thoughts, which I reflect on often.
 The next morning, I called Starbucks.
 The person listened to me, left for fewer than 60 seconds, and returned with, “Yeah, we have them here.”

 Relieved, I appreciated our shared understanding.

-Consider that this worker knew exactly where to look and what to expect.
-They likely figured this out through shared agreements, identified priorities, and best practices on how to operationalize purpose as their primary relationship to their customers.
+Consider that this worker knew precisely where to look and what to expect.
+They likely figured this out through shared agreements, identified priorities, and best practices that operationalized the company’s primary customer relationship.

-They have created a context that connects Starbucks as a “third-way” place where people come to think, create, work, and belong.
-They “get it,” and this saved me.
+They have created a norm and relationship that connects Starbucks as a “third-way” place where people come to think, create, work, and belong.
+They “get it.”
+This shared understanding saved me.

-As coaches and human development professionals, how can we cultivate mutual understanding?
+As human development professionals, how can we cultivate mutual understanding?

-- I can discern a grounded understanding from shared agreements to become present.
+- I can discern a conceptual understanding from shared agreements to become present.

 - I can create a shared understanding from shared experiences to become related.

-- I can cultivate a mutual understanding from shared meaning to become intentional and interconnected.
+- I can cultivate a mutual understanding from shared meaning to become interconnected.

-Planting myself on this journey not only opens me up to clients, friends, and family, but it also offers access to our stories—mine and yours.
-More importantly, I can begin to imagine the gaps between mine and another’s.
+Planting myself on this journey opens me up to clients, friends, and family and offers access to our stories—mine and yours.
+More importantly, I can begin to imagine both the gaps and connections between my world and another’s.
 I can begin to enter a new understanding.